fakufaku/diffusion-separation/README.md

 Show Me How to Separate Wav Files!
 ----------------------------------

 We got you covered.
-Just run the following command.
+Just run the following command (after setting up the environment as described under Training).
 ```bash
 python separate.py path/to/wavfiles/folder path/to/output/folder
 ```